HALL'S HOTEL 057

 It's 1955 and it is no wonder these lads who make up Holywell Rec.
 Football team are smiling for they have won the Mackie Cup!

-At the back, left, are H Taggart, R McFarland, K McKittrick, T Tweedie, S McKeown, Unknown and Unknown.
+Standing from left are: H Taggart, R McFarland, K McKittrick, T Tweedie, S McKeown, Unknown and Unknown.

-Seated are J McGaw, B Tweedie, B Kinnan, R Steele, S Quinn, B Fullerton and T Clarke.
+Seated are: J McGaw, B Tweedie, B Kinnan, R Steele, S Quinn, B Fullerton and T Clarke.

 All worked at Holywell Hospital, Jimmy McGaw worked in the Kitchen, Tommy Tweedie Upholster, Billy Tweedie Stores and the rest were Nurses.
-Sent in by Carson Barr

-HIGH STREET 007
+HIGH STREET 7

 The roads are still not macadamized so it's before 1935.
 The black squares to the left along the side of the road is where the rubbish on the road has been swept into piles with a yard brush to be lifted later by a horse and cart.
-The tyres on the car in the foreground are solid giving a bumpy ride.
-Over to the right are Hall's Hotel and Massereene Arms Hotel.
+Which are getting smaller in number when you look at the photo.The tyres on the car in the foreground are solid giving a bumpy ride, it must be one of the newest car as behing it a man has stopped on his bike to look at it.
+Over to the left ia a small boy carrying a bag and a can, then over to the right are Hall's Hotel and Massereene Arms Hotel.
+There's a slight wind blowing as the smoke from the chimneys is drifting across All Saints' Presbyterain Church with its tower.

-HIGH STREET 011
+HIGH STREET 11

 To the left of the photograph is Peter Conway's general store.
 He sold mostly clothing but if he thought there was a ready market for an item Peter would have it in his shop.
 Some of the advertisements outside his shop show that he sold Lyons Tea, Pastry, Minerals and Players cigarettes.
 Looking further up the street is a little old lady in black, bent over walking with the aid of a stick.In between the car and the coach you can see a man with a lady who looks class and he is dressed all in a light grey suit with a top hat.
 In the centre of the road are two ladies, one in dark clothing carrying a suitcase, could they be booking into one of the hotels?
 To the far right is a horse and cart and at the back of the cart you can see the owner selling some of his goods to the lady next to him.
 Date is unknown.